hoekl/ubuntu-config/README.md

 - Type ```wget https://raw.githubusercontent.com/hoekl/ubuntu-config/main/autorun.sh``` into the terminal and press enter
 - Type ```chmod +x autorun.sh``` and press enter
 - Type ```sudo ./autorun.sh``` and press enter and supply password when prompted
-- Enter existing LUKS passphrase and new passphrase as prompted
+- Enter information into terminal as prompted by the script